scott2000jones/me/index.markdown

 ---

 I am an undergraduate Computer Science student at the University of St Andrews.
 I'm currently in my second year (having entered directly into second year).

+I am proficient in Java, and I'm also familiar with JavaScript and Visual Basic.
+I'm currently interested in data science and big data, but have also done projects in artificial intelligence.

+In my spare time I like to play and make music.
+I play the guitar and bass guitar, and also produce music electronically.